Built by a #1 Bestselling Author & Retired Law Enforcement Officer · For writers who refuse to get it wrong.

 $19.99 $29.99

-• Three response modes, including Veteran Detective
+• All three response modes, including Veteran Detective

 • Jurisdiction-aware answers shaped for writers